ysf00/Auxillary-Project-1/README.md

             fi
         done
     else
-    echo "All Users Created.
-Thank You"
-    fi
+    echo "Only Admin Can Onboard A User" fi
 ```